 Staying Stealthy and Private on WhatsApp

 But using WhatsApp in secret is only part of the fight.
-You should make sure you’ve also taken these measures to make WhatsApp safer and more secure.
+You should know about the most common WhatsApp security threats and make sure you’ve also taken these measures to make WhatsApp safer and more secure.
+And for more on online security, check out how you can delete your personal data from public record sites.